 I stayed in Malate, but later I found that there’s not much to see and do around there.
 I would recommend to stay in Makati area, or anywhere near if you could, as most coffee shops and good restaurants are here.
 Makati itself is pretty big, so you might find yourself Uber-ing from here to there.

 Another favorite area of mine is Bonifacio Global City.
 It feels a lot like big city, but it’s very neat and clean.
 Prices here are generally higher, though.

 Just like any other developing countries, tap water here is not safe for drinking.
 So you might wanna bring some bottled water with you.
-Don’t worry if you’re planning to spend most of your time in coffee shop or restaurant, like we did.
+Don’t worry if you’re planning to spend most of your time in coffee shop or restaurant like we did.
 Most places will provide free iced water for you.
-They will even pour more water to you glass if they find it empty.
+They will even pour more water to your glass if they find it empty.

 Cafe & Resto

 My favorite topics in the world.
-Grins shows on my face as soon as I hear this word.
+Grins show on my face as soon as I hear this word.
 If you’re new in the Philippines, do try some of their local food!